cbonoz/codehealth/README.md

 ifferencing mechanism that may be specified for use in the user's runtime configuration.
  -->
 ### Line endings
-Codehealth takes into account `default_line_ending` setting that you can change in your "User Settings" (or per project/file basis).
+CodeHealth takes into account `default_line_ending` setting that you can change in your "User Settings" (or per project/file basis).
 It determines what characters to use to join lines when Codehealth does "Revert change" action.
 Valid values: `system` (OS-dependent), `windows` (CRLF) and `unix` (LF).